Skip to Main Content

 Talk to those who have been positively impacted by your nonprofit’s work to help your team understand the impact of your work.

-How have your programs improved their life?
-Are there any specific elements of your work they are interested in or do they have ideas on how you can improve?
+How have your programs improved their lives?
+Are there any specific elements of your work they are interested in?
+Do they have ideas on how you can improve?
 By speaking to the people directly impacted by your work, you can uncover issues with your programs, identify new opportunities, and better understand the challenges they face.

 This input can help you measure the success and impact of your programming more objectively.
 It’s one thing to be able to convince donors why your nonprofit is the best equipped to tackle your cause, but the beneficiaries’ opinions are the best source you have to assess where you succeed the most.
 Feedback from your beneficiaries will help you determine if the intended impact of your work matches up with reality.